Managing clusters using the CLI

 biganimal cluster resume {--id | --provider --region --name}

-If id of the cluster isn't known then use --provider --region --name to identify the cluster.
+If you don't know the id of the cluster, use --provider --region --name to identify the cluster.

 biganimal cluster resume --id p-c5fh47nf

-Resuming a cluster using name, provider, and region:
+To resuming a cluster using the name, provider, and region:

 biganimal cluster resume